MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-mostcurrentsnapshotinbranch.md

 ---
-Description: 'Associates an instance of the Msvm\_ComputerSystem or Msvm\_PlannedComputerSystem class representing a virtual system, with an instance of the Msvm\_VirtualSystemSettingData class representing the virtual system snapshot that is the most current snapshot in a branch of dependent snapshots.' ms.assetid: 'EEB9D2C1-C463-4EFE-862F-95E8AD8E1753'
+Description: Associates an instance of the Msvm\_ComputerSystem or Msvm\_PlannedComputerSystem class representing a virtual system, with an instance of the Msvm\_VirtualSystemSettingData class representing the virtual system snapshot that is the most current snapshot in a branch of dependent snapshots. ms.assetid: EEB9D2C1-C463-4EFE-862F-95E8AD8E1753
-title: 'Msvm\_MostCurrentSnapshotInBranch class'
+title: Msvm\_MostCurrentSnapshotInBranch class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Msvm\_MostCurrentSnapshotInBranch class